psychemedia/winter-tales/src/gawain_notes.md

 And they waited some more...

-"A story from the minstrels, then, while we wait" called the King, and a minstrel was a summoned.
+"A story from the minstrels, then, whilst we wait" called the King, and a minstrel was a summoned.
 "Give us a tale of my father's time, of Uther Pendragon and his band of knights.
 A Christmas tale, if you will..."

-And not wanting to offend any of Arthur's knights on that festive night with tales of greater derring do from Uther's court than anything Arthur's men had achieved throughout that year, the minstrel began...
+And not wanting to offend any of Arthur's knights on that festive night with tales of greater derring do from Uther's court than anything King Arthur's men had managed throughout that year, the minstrel began...

 [*Sir Cleges and the Winter Cherries.* There was once a knight...]
 And there the minstrel's tale ended...